 “When he was abused, he did not return abuse; when he suffered, he did not threaten; but he entrusted himself to the one who judges justly.” — 1 Pt.
 2:23.

 Jesus did not seek revenge nor did he set out to equal the score.
 He trusted God.
 Full stop.
 That he cried out to God because he felt abandoned by God does not mean at some deeper level Jesus abandoned his own trust in God the Father.
 Darkness and distress can and often do have unimaginable results on those who suffer.
 As Eleonore Stump observed, “a person in great psychological or physical pain can experience as absent even those gathered around him in love to care for him” (for a fuller development, see her impressive Wandering in Darkness).

 At some time in our lives we have most likely cried out, “My God, My God, why have you forsaken me?”, whether as a victim of sin or quite possibly an offender driven by it.
 Regardless, there is a path back to God, just as David shows.
 And Jesus gives us another helpful angle by teaching us that we would do well to remember the experience of suffering — even the language of suffering (see esp.
 Job 23:1-9) — does not have to eclipse the undercurrent of our own sense of God’s care for us.
-The deeper our trust, the greater our intimacy.
+The deeper our trust, the greater.
 When we embrace these perspectives, then, like Brother Lawrence, we will rest in the truth that there really is “no one save God and me.”